dy/emmy/README.md

 # Afterword

-You also might be interested in more comprehensive emitter - have a look at [ENot — event notation system](https://github.com/dfcreative/enot).
+A somewhat more comprehensive emitter based on emmy - have a look at [ENot — event notation system](https://github.com/dfcreative/enot).

-There’s also a similar project - [emmitt](https://github.com/airportyh/emmitt), but it can’t emit bubbling events, as well as emit natural target events, like DOM-events.
-Besides, it does not provide an Emitter class.
+There’s also a similar project - [emmitt](https://github.com/airportyh/emmitt), but it can’t emit bubbling events nor DOM-events at all.
+It does not provide an Emitter class, and it has a bit too many letters in title ).
+No, seriously, `emmy` is only 4 letters length, in that if you have indentation size === 4, your chain calls will look beautiful.

 [![NPM](https://nodei.co/npm/emmy.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/emmy/)